/

 Solution:

-1. Verify your token at cloud.bytehide.com under your project Settings
+1. Verify your token at app.bytehide.com under your project Settings

-2. Ensure the BYTEHIDE_TOKEN environment variable is set correctly
+2. Ensure the BYTEHIDE_API_TOKEN environment variable is set correctly

 3. Check that the token matches your Monitor project (not a Shield or Secrets token)